oulianov/finance-tweets/README.md

+# finance-weets

+Exploration of a financial tweets dataset using NLP and machine learning.

+## Presentation

 In this project, I explore [a dataset of 28K financial tweets](https://www.kaggle.com/davidwallach/financial-tweets/data), provided with the courtesy of David Wallach.

 **My goal for this educational project is to explore the dataset.** That is, to understand _what are the kind_ of tweets in this dataset.